patternfly/pf-codemods/packages/eslint-plugin-pf-codemods/src/rules/v6/chipDeprecated/chip-deprecated.md

 ### chip-deprecated [(#)](https://github.com/patternfly/patternfly-react/pull/10049)

 Chip has been deprecated.
-Running the fix flag will update your imports to our deprecated package, but we suggest using Label.
+Running the fix flag will update your imports to our deprecated package, but we suggest using Label instead.

 #### Examples